Call Today! 888-234-8376

 Life Insurance for Overweight or Obese

-It’s no secret that insurance companies use height and weight ratios to determine how much premium they’re going to charge or to determine if they’re even going to offer life insurance coverage at all.
-In fact, height and weight ratios are one of the first things considered by a life insurance underwriter.
-Which means that it can be more difficult to get life insurance if you're overweight or obese!
+It’s no secret that insurance companies use height and weight ratios to determine what premiums they’re going to charge or to determine if they’re even going to offer life insurance coverage at all.
+In fact, height and weight ratios (also known as "body mass index," or BMI) are one of the first things considered by a life insurance underwriter.
+Which means that it can be more difficult to get life insurance for obese or overweight people—those with a high BMI.
 However, we specialize in aligning our readers with the most overweight or obese friendly high risk life insurance companies in the marketplace.

 But do not despair, being overweight or obese when it comes to getting life insurance isn't the end of the world.
-There are many other conditions out there that are far more serious that being overweight, you'll just need to be aware that your weight may make you a higher risk applicant which is why you really need to be careful with who choose to apply for life insurance with.
+There are many other conditions out there that are far more serious that being obese, you'll just need to be aware that your BMI may make you a higher risk applicant—and raise your life insurance rates—which is why you really need to be careful with who choose to apply for life insurance with.

 For example, ask any life insurance agent which insurance company is best for those who have:

 And they'll be sure to have a recommendation for you as to which life insurance company will best "cater" to any one of these particular conditions.
-However, ask that same agent which insurance carrier is the most "lenient" when it comes to those suffering with their weight, and the most likely answer you'll get is, "all insurance companies are the same," which simply isn't the case!
+However, ask that same agent which insurance carrier is the most "lenient" when it comes to those who are obese, and the most likely answer you'll get is, "all insurance companies are the same," which simply isn't the case!